-- The family reports full-time student status for an adult other than the head, spouse, or cohead. - The family reports child care expenses to enable a family member to further his or her education. - The family includes a student enrolled in an institution of higher education.
+- The family reports full-time student status for an adult other than the head, spouse, or cohead. - The family reports child care expenses to enable a family member to further their education. - The family includes a student enrolled in an institution of higher education.